S4 method for class 'featureGroups,missing'

 plotGraph returns the result of visNetwork.

-plotInt Generates a line plot for the (averaged) intensity of feature groups within all analyses
+plotInt Generates a line plot with feature intensities.

 plotChord Generates a chord diagram which can be used to